adrianhelvik/funky-di/README.md

 ES6 classes.
 If you need dependency injection for functions as well, you might want to check out Codependent - another project I have made.
-But I would recommend using Funky DI instead
+But I would recommend using Funky DI instead.
+It has more tests and a more coherent API.

 This package has zero dependencies(well one dev-dependency for testing injection of node modules), and at the time